» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Nursing Care

-• Contact vet if any of the following develop: swelling, inflammation (redness), increased pain at the incision site, signs of increased weight loss, lethargy or changes in habits.
+- Contact veterinarian if any of the following develop: swelling, redness, increased signs of pain, signs of increased weight loss, lethargy or changes in habits.

-Provide additional nutritional supplement, such as Soy baby formula, Ensure, Boost, NutriCal paste (for dogs and cats found in pet store), mashed avocado, and baby foods.
-If the rat is not willing to eat on its own, provide feeding in an oral needless syringe every 2 hours, being careful to prevent aspiration.
-Providing small amounts of food in this fashion will help to promote intestinal motility during illness.
-Include additional multi-vitamin supplement (can be found in pet store) if food intake is poor.
+- Provide additional nutritional supplement, such as Soy baby formula, Ensure, Boost, NutriCal paste (for dogs and cats found in pet store), mashed avocado, and baby foods.
+If the rat is not willing to eat on its own it may be time to discuss humane euthanasia with veterinarian.

-• If condition continues to deteriorate and precludes further comfort or quality, discuss euthanasia with veterinarian.
+- When condition deteriorates and precludes further comfort or quality of life discuss euthanasia with veterinarian.

 Prevention